 Diamond Cut – Beauty is in the Eye of the Beholder

 The overall beauty of a diamond lies in its cut quality, but cut is the most difficult and complicated “C” to assess because many variables go into determining a cut grade.
-When GIA developed its cut grading system, it conducted tens of thousands of observations of real diamonds, with people providing input as to what they thought were the best looking diamonds.
+When GIA developed its diamond cut grading system, it conducted tens of thousands of observations of real diamonds, with people providing input as to what they thought were the best looking diamonds.

 So, the system tells you what most people like, not necessarily what you may like.
 This is important as there are many visual choices to consider.
 Carefully observe those diamonds that have high cut grades – they are often a little different from each other.
 You may even prefer a diamond with a lower cut grade.